blynn-dn/fastapi-dev/README.md

 # fastapi-dev
+A very simple first attempt of using FastAPI.
+The concept and some of the code is copied from a functional application which uses Flask OpenAPI3.

-A very simple fist attempt of using FastAPI.
-This example exposes an endpoint that receives a nautobot webhook event.
+This example exposes an endpoint that receives a nautobot webhook event then just prints the event content.
+The code doesn't perform any other processing than that.

 ## file layout
 * app - main application folder